-NOTE: The air conditioning compressor operates in Mix, Defrost, Floor, or a blend of these modes, even if the Air Conditioning (A/C) button is not pressed.
+- The air conditioning compressor operates in Mix, Defrost, or a blend of these modes, even if the Air Conditioning (A/C) button is not pressed.
 This dehumidifies the air to help dry the windshield.
-To improve fuel economy, use these modes only when necessary.
+To improve fuel economy, use these modes only when necessary. - For information on operating the Rear Defrost, refer to "Rear Window Features" in "Understanding The Features Of Your Vehicle".

-• Recirculation Control
+Recirculation Control